swiftlang/swift/docs/LibraryEvolution.rst

 - Adding a versioned setter is still permitted.
 - Adding or removing a non-public, non-versioned setter is still permitted.
-- Changing the body of an accessor is permitted but discouraged; existing clients may use the new implementations, or they may use the implementations from the time they were compiled, or a mix of both.
+- Changing the body of an accessor is a `binary-compatible source-breaking change`.

 Any inlineable accessors must follow the rules for `inlineable functions`_, as described above.